Collegiate wrestling: Dual meets

 During a dual meet, the top varsity wrestlers usually compete against each other.
 There can also be junior varsity matches, such as in Iowa, which are rare, that would take place immediately before the varsity matches.
 Also, before both varsity (and junior varsity) competition, there can also be an exhibition match in one or more weight classes.
-The exhibition matches do not count towards the varsity (or junior varsity) team score, but such matches allow wrestlers, especially at the freshmen level, to gain more competitive experience.
+The exhibition matches do not count towards the varsity (or junior varsity) team score, but such matches allow wrestlers, especially at the freshman level, to gain more competitive experience.
 Wrestling matches usually proceed in each of the 10 weight classes.
 The order the matches occur in is determined after the weigh-ins either by a mutual decision of the coaches or by a random draw choosing a particular weight class to be featured first.
 In either case, the succeeding wrestling matches will follow in sequence.
-For example, if the 157 lb weight class competes first, the succeeding wrestling matches will follow until the heavyweight class.
-Then, beginning at 125 lb, the rest of the matches will follow until the 149 lb match.
+For example, if the 157 lb (71.2 kg) weight class competes first, the succeeding wrestling matches will follow until the heavyweight class.
+Then, beginning at 125 lb (56.6 kg), the rest of the matches will follow until the 149 lb (67.5 kg) match.